How to Use Our Potty Training Charts

-Using Our Potty Training Charts
+Using Potty Training Charts for Toddlers

 A potty training chart can be a great way to reward your child for his potty training efforts.
 In addition, working on a potty chart with your child can provide an opportunity to spend some quality time together!
 Just follow our potty chart tips below and you'll be on your way!

 To start, print off one of our free potty training charts.
 Have your child help choose her favorite chart.
 You can change charts on a weekly basis to make it more fun for your child.
 If you have a certain type of chart in mind and don't see it on our site, drop us a line and we'll be happy to make it for you!
 Also, you can visit our page on single behavior charts for more chart ideas.

 Next, decide how you would like to mark your chart.
 Stickers work great with toddlers.
 Coloring in a chart space with a marker or crayon is also an option.
 If using our printable stickers, you can either print them off on some sticker printer paper or they can be printed on regular paper and glued or taped to the chart.
 You can also take a trip to the store with your child to pick out special "potty chart stickers" or "potty chart markers".
 Kids have loads of fun picking out chart supplies.